gsmainclusivetechlab/mmapi-android-sdk/README.md

 The merchant initiates the request and will be credited when the payer approves the request.

-A transcation object is to be created before calling the payee-initiated merchant payment,The example for transaction object as follows
+A transaction object is to be created before calling the payee-initiated merchant payment,The example for transaction object as follows

 ```